-solicitation and they came without any previous knowledge on my part," Metcalf said later.
-"I was so much pleased and so greatly touched at the spirit of devotion and loyalty of those who has stood shoulder to shoulder during the Civil War that I then and there resolved that I would do something in Westford to the memory of these veterans."
+"They were strangers to me, they came without solicitation and they came without any previous knowledge on my part," Metcalf said later.
+"I was so much pleased and so greatly touched at the spirit of devotion and loyalty of those who had stood shoulder to shoulder during the Civil War that I then and there resolved that I would do something in Westford to the memory of those veterans."

 In due time, this small triangle was carefully graded, enclosed with a granite curbing, ready for its dedication on Memorial Day, 1910.
 This was probably the largest outpouring of people the town had ever seen.
-A special train from Boston had brought dignitaries to the dedication ceremonies which included lunch served under a big tent on the Common.
+A special train from Boston via Lowell had brought dignitaries to the dedication ceremonies which included lunch served under a big tent on the Common.